Carbon Tax vs Cap’n Trade – an example

 EU has currently got a Cap’n Trade scheme going, which oil companies operating on the Norwegian Continental Shelf (NCS) are participating in.
 One of many problems with such cap and trade schemes is that they block all additional CO2 reduction programmes – as the example below shows:

-Let us assume that the Norwegian government feels very rich and decides to spend some of its oil wealth reducing the NCS emissions to zero over the next years.
+Let us assume that the Norwegian government feels very rich and decides to spend some of its oil wealth reducing the NCS emissions to zero over the next n years.

 What’s the result?